PaulLeCam/react-leaflet/packages/website/docs/start-introduction.md

 The properties passed to the components are used to create the relevant Leaflet instance when the component is rendered the first time and should be treated as **immutable by default**.

-During the first render, all these properties should be supported as they are by Leaflet, **however they will not be updated in the UI when they change** unless they are explicitely documented as being **mutable**.
+During the first render, all these properties should be supported as they are by Leaflet, **however they will not be updated in the UI when they change** unless they are explicitly documented as being **mutable**.

 Mutable properties changes are compared by reference (unless stated otherwise) and are applied calling the relevant method on the Leaflet element instance.